 Historic living in the 21st Century

 Some just wish to take a short break or luxury stay for the moments it brings and the memories it generates.
 Others look for something with more meaning and like to know the history of the place they are occupying.
 Stay on an historic Highland estate making use of both the quaint cottages and the large house and see just how life used to be for the wealthy and fortunate Scots.

 Adventure through the ample grounds, which change from season to season and look at the archives in the library to read up on the Scottish clan history.
 Realise the proximity of the cottages to the castle, and get a feel for how an estate would run.
 Taking over a Highland retreat of today is not only a luxury family holiday but a learning curve for children and adults alike.

 The variety of outdoor sports and activities groups and families can take part in together are also another pull for making good use of your exclusive use property and grounds.

 Fresh air combined with majestic views across wild scenery make for longer days no matter the time of year and give you more energy to enjoy your stay.

-Garden Bedroom inside Aldourie Castle seems to hint at the outdoor enchantment of this exclusive use rental property on the shores of Loch Ness.
-Its pastel coloured walls are peppered with delicate floral pattern camouflaging the hidden door to an adjoining daffodil-yellow bathroom, itself laden with nostalgic prints of the ethereal Scottish Highlands.
-Above a grand mahogany four poster bed cascades rich green fabric and the windows opposite tease guests with picture perfect views over neat lawns, ancient bridges and wild forests.
+Garden Bedroom inside Aldourie Castle seems to hint at the outdoor enchantment.
+Its pastel coloured walls are peppered with delicate floral pattern.
+This camouflages the hidden door to an adjoining daffodil-yellow bathroom, itself laden with nostalgic prints of the ethereal Scottish Highlands.
+Above a grand mahogany four poster bed cascades rich green fabric whilst the opposing windows tease guests with picture perfect views.

 Introducing the secret gardens of Aldourie: woodland walks, adventures in the arboretum, green houses brimming with life, lush orchards, fresh herb gardens and more…